semernyakov/polychat/README.md

 ## Usage

 1. Open any note in Obsidian
-2. Click the Groq Chat icon in the sidebar
+2. Click the PolyChat icon in the sidebar
 3. Select the model you want (models update in real time)
 4. Start chatting with AI (text, code, or images)
 5. Use `/` commands for extra features (clear, settings, etc.)